 Seeds are such a miraculous phenomenon in life.
-These small products of life exist in almost every form of life on earth.
+These small products of creation exist in almost every form of life on earth.
 In plants, there are around a million different types of seeds in the world.
 Ranging from the Chia seeds of of Central America, West African Egusi seeds, Flax seeds, Jackfruit seeds, Lotus seeds and the list goes on.
-Seeds can be eaten raw at times, boiled, ground into powder or simply replanted to harvest a new crop.
+Seeds can often be eaten raw, boiled, ground into powder or simply replanted to harvest a new crop.
 When holding a seed in your hand, it appears dead and lifeless, but understanding a seed from a scientific point of view, we see that the seed it is simply waiting for something to happen…

 Jesus was so good at illustrating points that helped His disciples understand the difficult spiritual concepts He was trying to illustrate.
 The analogy of a seed falling into the ground and dying was to show not just the necessity of Jesus’ ministry and purpose on earth but to be a standard for those who wish to follow Him as well.

-These are difficult words to hear for someone who might just be hanging out, watching miracles and listening to good teaching.
-I can’t imagine the looks on the peoples faces when Jesus was illustrating a point that had such a spiritual connotation.
+These are difficult words to hear for the part-time disciple who might just be hanging out, watching miracles and listening to good teaching.
 I’ve met very few people who actually want to “lose their life”.
 I’ve heard people say they hate their life, but that is usually reflected in how they view their jobs, social life, or future prospects—I really don’t think Jesus was using this description for those purposes.

 Hate by definition is to ‘dislike intensely or passionately’.
-This is the view we are to have of our life?
+This is the view we are to have of a life apart from Christ.